-PRINZ offers mentoring for its members (Associate and Member only) on request.
-Based on the member's request a suitable match is identified from within the senior membership and the introductions made via email.
+PRINZ offers mentoring for its members (Associate and Member only) from December to November.
+Based on the member's request a suitable experienced professional (of Member, Fellow or Life status) will be matched and the introductions will be made via email.
 From this point the mentoring relationship is managed by the mentee.

 The mentor provides guidance to their mentee based on the member's original brief.
 This covers discussions to facilitate professional growth of the candidate, industry issues, career advice, competencies required and upskilling advice, and/or any other topic as mutually agreed by the mentor and the mentee at the start of the programme.